Skip to content

 bash

-sibyl auth api-key create --name "Claude Code" --scopes mcp
+sibyl auth api-key create --name "my-agent" --scopes mcp

 Without Authentication (Dev Mode)